mesnico/RelationNetworks-CLEVR/README.md

 ## Implementation details
 * Questions and answers dictionaries are built from data in training set, so the model will not work with words never seen before.
 * All the words in the dataset are treated in a case-insensitive manner, since we don't want the model to learn case biases.
-* For network settings, see sections 6B and 6C from the original paper https://arxiv.org/abs/1706.01427.
+* For network settings, see sections 4 and B from the original paper https://arxiv.org/abs/1706.01427.